-Today, I’m only going to focus on the counter-tops and mirrors.
 You do not need to tackle the entire bathroom in one day if you are limited on time.
-If you do a part of it each day, you will soon find it easier to wipe everything down and maintain a clean bathroom all the time.
+You will soon find it easier to maintain a clean bathroom if you do a part of it each day.

 A few drops of essential oils for fragrance